Reading Time: 3 minutes

 - Alcohol-free toiletries

-- Jewelry, except what you wear every day, such as a wedding ring or cross
+- Jewelry, except what you wear every day

 - More than $100